Lukide0/SoftwareEngineering/seminar-work.md

 ###### Starting situation (Initial assumption)

-- The teacher must be able to log in to the system
+- The teacher must be able to log in to the system.
 - The teacher has to be authorized to edit essential subject information.
 - The subject must already exist in the system.